CodeSmile-0000011110110111/de.codesmile.luny/README.md

 I also [maintain a DevLog](https://docs.google.com/document/d/1jADnS6rsSx28-uWu8C4ubvCQD08zRO8sNLwtv8uASNU/edit?usp=sharing) for the curious, but more importantly for myself.

-# Patreon
+# Patreon-Funded Project

-I wanted to create something unique and special that actually satisfies game developer's needs.
+I wanted to create something unique and special that actually satisfies game developer's dirty desires.
 I think I found it! :)

 If you agree, please [join my Patreon](https://www.patreon.com/CodeSmile) to stay informed.
-Please consider supporting the project!
+Please consider supporting the project with a subscription!

-I remain confident that Luny can be fully community funded by 2028.
+I am confident that Luny can be fully community funded by 2028.
 If not, it would have to become (at least in parts) a paid product or service in some way.
 That's plan B.

 Plan C is me handing over an application where Luny is just a project showcasing my programming authority.
 Agh.
 I'd really rather spend my remaining 16 years of worklife-balancing on Luny alone, or with companions (cubes, budgies, lunies, you name it).